GroupLang/minimal-provider-llm-router/README.md

    pip install -r requirements.txt
    ```
 3. **Set up environment space**

+### Why HTTPX is used instead of Requests

+HTTPX is used in this project instead of the traditional `requests` library because it provides several advantages, particularly for asynchronous programming.
+HTTPX supports both synchronous and asynchronous requests, making it more versatile for modern Python applications that require non-blocking I/O operations.
+This is especially useful in scenarios where multiple requests need to be handled concurrently, improving the overall efficiency and performance of the application.

     - **Set up environment variables**

         Copy the sample environment file and configure it as per your requirements (see more [here](#setting-up-configuration-variables)).

         ```shell